-- Tips and Tools for Mentoring Undergraduates as a Graduate Student by Patricia D. Hopkins (2017) - Working with undergraduates Making the most of mentorship by Lisa Velkoff and Jennifer Kuo of the Science Student Council (American Psychological Association, 2017)
+• Tips and Tools for Mentoring Undergraduates as a Graduate Student by Patricia D. Hopkins (2017)

 Professional Resources

 Are there professional societies or subsections, conferences, listservs, or social media pages that lab members should know about or consider following?
 If so, consider providing resources to suggest to lab members, and discuss how and in what way that they should seek funding for engaging in conferences or professional societies (see Travel below for additional resources).